YapID/YapID/README.md

 # YapID — Identity Server

-A privacy-preserving, wallet-based identity provider built for the YapHub ecosystem.

-YapID lets users log in with their Solana wallet using a challenge–response signature flow — no passwords, no email addresses, no personal data stored.
-The server issues standard JWT access and refresh tokens following the OpenID Connect (OIDC) specification, making it easy to integrate with any application.
+A privacy-preserving identity provider based on BIP-39 passphrases and Ed25519 cryptography.

+Instead of passwords or emails, YapID generates **12 secret words** (a BIP-39 mnemonic) that act as the user's permanent identity.
+The words never leave the browser — all signing happens locally using the Web Crypto API.
+The server only ever sees a public key derived from those words, and even that is never stored in plain text.

 ---

 ## How it works

-1. The client requests a **challenge** — a one-time scope string
+### Creating an account
+1. YapID generates a **12-word BIP-39 passphrase** in the browser (128-bit entropy)
+2. The user writes the words down or downloads a backup card — shown only once, never stored
+3. An Ed25519 keypair is derived from the words via PBKDF2 (210,000 iterations, SHA-256)
+4. The derived public key is registered on the server as a **salted SHA-256 hash** — the raw public key is never stored

+### Logging in
+1. The user enters their 12 words
+2. The keypair is re-derived locally in the browser
+3. YapID requests a **one-time challenge** from the server
-2. The user **signs** the challenge with their wallet's private key
+4. The browser signs the challenge with the Ed25519 private key — **the words and private key never leave the device**
-3. The server **verifies** the Ed25519 signature and issues an access token + refresh token
+5. The server verifies the signature and issues a JWT access token + rotating refresh token
-4. Third-party services can **verify** tokens via `/api/verify` without implementing JWT themselves

-The raw wallet address is never stored.
-Only a salted SHA-256 hash is kept in the database.
+6. The session is stored in **IndexedDB** encrypted with AES-256-GCM (non-extractable key) for auto-login on future visits

+### Auto-login
+On return visits the user does not need to enter their 12 words again.
+The encrypted session token in IndexedDB is verified against the server silently in the background.

 ---

+## Privacy guarantees

+- ✓ No email address, no phone number, no personal data collected
+- ✓ The 12-word passphrase never leaves the browser
+- ✓ The private key is derived in-browser and used only for signing — never transmitted
+- ✓ Only a salted SHA-256 hash of the public key is stored in the database
+- ✓ Sessions are stored client-side encrypted with AES-256-GCM (non-extractable key)
+- ✓ Replay-attack protection via one-time nullifiers
+- ✓ No IP addresses stored

+---

 ## Features

+- 🔑 BIP-39 passphrase generation (12 words, 128-bit entropy)
-- 🔐 Ed25519 wallet signature verification (Solana-compatible)
+- 🔐 Ed25519 signature verification (Solana-compatible key format)
 - 🪙 JWT access tokens (1 hour) + rotating refresh tokens (1 year)
 - 🛡 Replay-attack protection via nullifiers
 - 👤 Optional display name and profile link (premium accounts)
 - 🖼 Deterministic SVG avatar generation (4 styles, no external services)
 - 📋 OIDC discovery document at `/.well-known/openid-configuration`
-- ⚡ SQLite database via better-sqlite3 (WAL mode)
+- ⚡ SQLite via better-sqlite3 (WAL mode)
-- 🚦 Per-route rate limiting via express-rate-limit
+- 🚦 Per-route rate limiting
+- 📄 Downloadable backup card (printable HTML, generated entirely client-side)

 ---